JeffWatson/UNT-Parking-App/README.md

 UNT-Parking-App
 ===============

-This application will offer funcationality of a parking application.
+This application will offer functionality of a parking application.